-“Sometimes after clarifying your question you should not try to answer it immediately,” I heard myself say.
-“Hold the question in mind and live your life.
+“Sometimes after clarifying your question you should not try to answer it immediately,” I said.
+“Instead, hold the question in mind and live your life.
 You’ll find the answer.
 There will be a flash of recognition when you do!”

-Wow!
-Yes, that’s exactly true!
-Allow yourself to not know.
-Relax and accept the uncertainty for now.
-Live your life.
-Hold your question in mind and pay attention to what’s around you.
+Allowing yourself to not know.
+Relaxing and accepting the uncertainty for now.
+Living your life.
+Holding your question in mind and paying attention to what’s around you.
 You’re on a quest.
-When you find your answer you will recognize it.
+These steps will lead you to your answer, and when you find it, you’ll recognize it.

 Find out how Visualize Your Life coaching helps bring your questions – and answers – into focus.